Spinal Cord Stimulation Treatment in Los Angeles

 One of the major benefits of a Spinal Cord Stimulator is that patients can enjoy a pain-free life for a long time without the need for any maintenance of frequent doctor visits.

-Risks and Side effects associated with SCS
+Risks and Side effects associated with Spinal Cord Stimulation Treatment (SCS)

 Such complications can lead to the following side effects: